b00096627/ComputerVision_Project_PPE_Detection_UAE/README.md

 ## Overview

 This project investigates automated PPE (Personal Protective Equipment) detection on UAE construction sites using a **two-phase, data-centric methodology**.
-Standard models fail under harsh Gulf conditions — Khamseen sandstorms, UV bleaching, heat shimmer, and intense directional shadows.
+Standard models fail under harsh Gulf conditions, Khamseen sandstorms, UV bleaching, heat shimmer, and intense directional shadows.
 Rather than changing model architectures, we systematically engineered the data to fix what the models could not learn.

 **Phase 1** trains YOLOv8m and RT-DETR-L on a Roboflow construction site dataset with custom UAE weather augmentations, then stress-tests both models on empty desert backgrounds.
 Both hallucinate PPE on bare scaffolding and sand, a direct consequence of data starvation and zero negative training examples.